Neural-Finance/XGboost_Index-Enhancement-Strategy/README.md

 # XGboost_Index-Enhancement-Strategy
-A Index-Enhancement-Strategy based on XGboost, the code is written in Python, but the document is **written in Chinese**

-This is a final project from Tsinghua 2019 *Quantitative Investment Theory* .
+A Index-Enhancement-Strategy based on XGboost, the code is written in Python, but the document is **written in Chinese.** This is a final project from Tsinghua 2019 *Quantitative Investment Theory* .
 This project is more like to give you a framework and inspiration.
 We can't upload all the factors because some of them belong to a leading stock company and some of them come from outstanding hedge fund.
 Thus, maybe you can change the data, and still use our framework.

 ## Data
 I am sorry, due to copyright, I can only upload some part of the factors.
 These factors are really powerful, some part of them powered by tier-1 stock company in China, and some from Alpha 101, and some from GP learn's generation.